DScope/docs/source/index.html.md

-  location_id | blank | set the answers of onlye one location date_modified | false | Bring forms by modification date or just new ones limit | 200 | Number of submission, default and max is 200 offset | 0 | pagination to bring more than 200 submissions in some date range
+  location_id | blank | set the answers of onlye one location date_modified | false | Bring forms by modification date or just new ones limit | 200 | Number of submission, default and max is 200 offset | 0 | pagination to bring next 200 submissions in some date range

 ### Output Parameter